Combodo/iTop/readme.txt

 Suhosin can interfere with iTop.
-More information can be found here: http://www.combodo.com/wiki/doku.php?id=admin:suhosin Internet Explorer 6 is not supported (neither IE7 nor IE8 in compatibility mode) Tested with IE8 and IE9, Firefox 3.6 up to Firefox 24 and Chrome.
+More information can be found here: http://www.combodo.com/wiki/doku.php?id=admin:suhosin Internet Explorer 6 is not supported (neither IE7 nor IE8 in compatibility mode) Tested with IE9, Firefox 3.6 up to Firefox 24 and Chrome.
 Be aware that there are certain limitations when using IE8 in "security mode" (when running IE on a Windows 2008 Server for example)

 3.3.
 Known issues (https://sourceforge.net/apps/trac/itop/report/3)